Counterculture: History

 the counterculture's various strands developed from earlier artistic and political movements.
 On both sides of the Atlantic the 1950s "Beat Generation" had fused existentialist philosophy with jazz, poetry, literature, Eastern mysticism, and drugs—themes that were all sustained in the 1960s counterculture.

+There has long been a tendency to describe subcultures and countercultures as "scenes".
+Examples of this descriptive pattern are "Beat Scene", "Hippy Scene", "Freak Scene", "Gay Scene", Mod Scene etcetera.
+There is even a subculture specifically called "Scene".
+The categorization of these "scenes" seems to have begun with Henri Murger's 1847 book "Scènes de la vie de bohème" which romanticized bohemian life in the Latin Quarter of Paris.